n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.executecommand.md

     ```

 4. Replace the Docker image you used before.
 For example, replace `docker.n8n.io/n8nio/n8n` with `n8n-curl`.
-5. Run the newly created Docker image, and you will now be able to execute ssh via the Execute Command-Node.
+5. Run the newly created Docker image, and you will now be able to execute ssh using the Execute Command-Node.